 That is the essence of my book UNIQUE: How Story Sparks Diversity, Inclusion, and Engagement.

-This is not to force people to behave in a certain way.
-It’s to give them the choice to change outdated ways of talking and being together.
+This call to diversity is not to force people to behave in a certain way.
+It’s to give them a choice to change outdated ways of talking and being together.

 The difference is we can learn together to honor each other, listen, and respond with dignity and appreciation for each other.